wzg547228197/ruche/readme.md

 # Ruche
-`Ruche` is a simple key/value storage code in rust.
+`Ruche` is a simple key/value storage written in rust.